Images of Sandy Hook …

 Sandy Hook entrance, 2020 (Thomas Minton Photo).
 Our national park at the beach — is officially Gateway National Recreation Area.

 Atlantic horseshoe crab (Limulus polyphemus) on Sandy Hook, June 2022.
-These odd marine arthropods have been around for 450 million years.
+These odd marine arthropods have been on Earth for about 450 million years.

-View from the Sandy Hook Lighthouse, 1953.
+View from Sandy Hook Lighthouse, 1953.
 The US Army official decommissioned Fort Hancock in December 1974.

-Movie star Lana Turner (l) during a good-will tour of Fort Hancock with the post CO Brigadier General Phillip Gage (r), November 1941 (Bernard Duze Photo).
+Movie star Lana Turner during a good-will tour of Fort Hancock with the post CO Brigadier General Phillip Gage (r), November 1941 (Bernard Duze Photo).
+The 5,000 US Army solders on Sandy Hook voted her “Sweetheart of Sandy Hook.”

 Fort Hancock, NJ., 1930s.
 Amidst “Officer’s Row” you’ll see two lighthouses in the image.
 At left is the granddaddy of them all, the “Sandy Hook Lighthouse” (still operating and America’s oldest).
 In the center is “Little Red Lighthouse.”
 Built in 1880, it reached 40-feet-high; it was removed in 1917.